 Section 3.1.2.
 Self-employment (if the access is regulated differently for employment and self-employment)

-- Q14.
+Q14.
 Is self-employment of international protection applicants permitted in your state?
+Yes/No

+Yes.

-Yes/No - a. if yes: - i. what is the minimum period from lodging an international protection application after which an applicant has access to selfemployment? - ii. which authority is responsible for granting access to selfemployment?
+- a. if yes: - i. what is the minimum period from lodging an international protection application after which an applicant has access to selfemployment?